ivpn/ivpn.net/src/content/pages/knowledgebase/general/do-you-offer-a-kill-switch-or-vpn-firewall.md

 ---
 # Do you offer a kill switch or VPN firewall?

-Yes, the IVPN apps on Windows, macOS, Linux, and iOS (15.1+) have an integrated firewall that offers the 'kill switch' solution ensuring your privacy is protected in every possible scenario.
+Yes, the IVPN apps on Windows, macOS, Linux, and iOS 15 have an integrated firewall that offers the 'kill switch' solution ensuring your privacy is protected in every possible scenario.
 If you are interested in knowing more about our kill switch please continue reading.

 An Internet kill switch is a mechanism to prevent data from leaking outside of the VPN tunnel when the tunnel fails for any reason.
 Traditionally the kill switch software will monitor the Internet connection of the computer on which it is running and either block all traffic or disconnect the network connection if it detects that the VPN has failed.

 IVPN has implemented a secure and robust mechanism called the IVPN firewall.
-Once enabled the IVPN Firewall integrates deep into the operating system (using Microsoft’s own WFP API on Windows, pf on macOS & iptables on Linux) and filters all network packets.
+Once enabled the IVPN Firewall integrates deep into the operating system (using Microsoft’s own WFP API on Windows, `pf` on macOS, and `iptables` on Linux) and filters all network packets.
 The Firewall is independent of the IVPN client, so even if a component of the IVPN Client crashes filtering will continue uninterrupted.
 The IVPN Firewall can be configured to switch on automatically during a VPN connection, or you can enable it manually when you need it.
 You can also set the 'always-on' IVPN Firewall to protect the system all the time, even before the OS is booted.
 This will ensure that no traffic will bypass the VPN tunnel even during the boot-up phase.

 Many events could cause the network to be reconfigured suddenly and without notice which could expose your personal IP address.
 For example: